anheqiao-neu/ACTIVE/README.md

 ##ACTIVE Network structure
-The corresponding relationships of the eight ACTIVE networks are as follows:   ACTIVE-I~ACTIVE--VIII       \net\active1~active8
+The corresponding relationships of the eight ACTIVE networks are as follows:   “ACTIVE-I~ACTIVE--VIII”       “\net\active1~active8”

 ## Reference
 https://github.com/qqwweee/keras-yolo3